wchristian/perl5_wiki/Perl7-FAQ.md

 * enable strict by default
 * enable warnings by default
-* enable some keywords.
+* enable some keywords

 ### When will this happen?

-We'd like to be done in less than a year.
-Ideally sooner.
+The Perl Steering Committee has not released any news on Perl 7.

 ### How can I help?